 Trustwave’s 2015 Global Security Report.

-Below is an overview of Aptive’s approach to penetration testing, you can contact us for our detailed methodology document.
+Below is an overview of Aptive’s approach when performing a pen test, you can contact us for our detailed methodology document.

 Discovery takes place before any testing is conducted, the process involves collecting as much information about the company or application as possible.
 The information gathered at the discovery stage of testing is used to help identify weaknesses directly or provide information that can help with later stages of testing.
 Typically all publicly available information is enumerated such as: